rexfaq/rexfaq/README.md

 **15) Are staked Rex tokens shown on any Market Cap site calculation?**

 No!
 This is a unique feature of Rex.
 When you stake all your Rex they are burnt.
 And only you can mint them back.
 You're not a "holder" of Rex anymore, you're in Ghost Mode.
 Privacy is one of the main features of this project and what sets it apart from other staking platforms.
 You can still see the total amount of Rex staked here: https://rex-token.com/dash.
-Check the founder's specific comment on this feature here: https://t.me/eth_rex/54702

-**16) When did REX ecosystem hit the trading volume of 1M USD for the first time?**

-According to nomics.com, on the 7th of Setember 2021.
-This means that one million dollars of "free" (unstaked) rex was traded for the first time, an important milestone for the project and the community.

-**18) Will MREX perks continue in Rex 2.0?**

-Yes.
-You can check all important information about MREX in this answer.
-A wallet holding a MREX enables the SCRAPE function of a stake.
-This means you can scrape your interest earlier than what your timelock allows you to do so without penalty.
-It allows you to rename your stake also, and this name is a transaction.
-It's useful to get information about your stake five, six years later.
-Finally, there are only 10.000 MREX available in the whole world.
-And this quantity will never change, since the contract is immutable.
-MREX could go up in value for the same reason.
-You can still buy MREX as in today.
-Here is the contract address: https://bscscan.com/token/0x76837D56D1105bb493CDDbEFeDDf136e7c34f0c4.
-The last MREX traded went for ~70 USD and it can be bought on pancakeswap.finance by adding the contract address (just the string) on one of the sections in exchange section.

-**19) Why do we need Mrex to scrape the interest?
-How much do we need it?**

-Part of REX project game theory and tokenomics comes from MREX and TREX features.
-Think of them like perks works in a game.
-Since day zero to eternity, there will be only 10.000 MREX and 1000 TREX, so they are scarce and valuable.
-This is because their features accelerates your earnings, overall.
-Since scrape is a feature that needs some kind of control, otherwise a stake (with a timelock) wouldn't make sense, MREX is needed to enable it.
-You just need one MREX to enable scraping.

 **20) Are there other Telegram groups for REX?**